libp2p/specs/pubsub/gossipsub/topic-streams.md

 ## Topic Streams

-A peer opens a bidirectional stream for each topic that it wishes to send application messages for.
+A peer MUST open a bidirectional stream for each topic that it wishes to send application messages for.
 Despite being bidirectional streams, they are treated as unidirectional streams.
 If both sides wish to publish messages for a given topic, both sides MUST open a bidirectional stream.